kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc6/2012-01-01-play-count.md

 MR jobs to fail because various underlying HBase resources timeout or cannot be found.

 Since setup() is an overriden method, we call super.setup() to ensure that all resources are initialized properly.
-If you open resources in setup(), be sure to close them in the corresponding cleanup() method.
+If you open resources in setup(), be sure to close or release them in the corresponding cleanup() method.

 {% highlight java %}
   public void setup(GathererContext<Text, LongWritable> context) throws IOException {